How to Refinance Credit Card Debt

 Can debt refinancing hurt your credit score?

 As long as you keep making your payments on time, refinancing your debt doesn’t typically hurt your credit.
 Your credit score may drop by a few points when you apply for the balance transfer card or consolidation loan.
-But if you pay off credit cards with an installment loan your credit score will probably go up because your credit utilization rate will go down.
+But paying off credit cards with an installment loan could have a positive effect on your credit because your credit utilization rate will go down.

 How does debt refinancing compare to a debt snowball?

 If done correctly, refinancing could be a more financially efficient way of dealing with debt than the snowball method.
-Refinancing can reduce your interest expense, while the snowball method — which involves paying off the smallest of your loans as quickly as possible and then moving on to the next smallest loan, and so on — is not designed with that in mind.
-Also, refinancing can simplify your debts more quickly than can the snowball method.
-You can consolidate your debts all at once by refinancing, instead of just reducing them one by one with a snowball approach.
+Refinancing can reduce your interest expense, while the snowball method—paying off the smallest of your loans as quickly as possible and then moving on to the next smallest loan, and so on—isn't designed with that in mind.

 When is a good time to refinance credit card debt?